What is Digital Literacy? And Why It Matters

 Why Digital Literacy Should Matter to You 💬

 Your level of digital literacy directly shapes your society.
-Understanding how information moves online helps us recognize manipulation, resist disinformation, defend freedom of expression, and ensure we are taking decisions based on facts — essential to safeguarding democracy.
+Understanding how information moves online helps us recognize manipulation, resist disinformation,

 How to Strengthen Your Digital Literacy: Basic Steps

-3. Explore new tools and technologies.
-Experimentation builds confidence.
-Reading about technologies also helps us better understand the impact it will have on our lives and society at large.
+understand the impact it will have on your life and society at large.

 4. Encourage open discussions.
 Talk with peers about how things like algorithms influence what we see online, or how technologies impact how we connect to each other.
 For example, did you know that when Google Maps started being used more widely, it changed traffic patterns, and thus neighborhoods?